ananyanair31/RISC_V/README.md

 # 32 bit RISC_V Processor
 This project implements a 32-bit RISC-V-like processor in Verilog.
-It includes an ALU, instruction memory, program counter, instruction decoder, and control unit.
-The design is tested using a top-level testbench in Vivado.
+It includes an ALU, instruction memory, program counter, instruction decoder, register file and control unit.
+The design is tested using a top-level verilog testbench in Vivado.

-## Features
+## ✅ Features Implemented So Far

-  1. 32-bit Instruction Memory
-  2. ALU with 15 Operations
-  3. Program Counter (PC)
+- ✅ 32-bit Program Counter (PC)
-  4. Instruction Decoder
-  5. Control Unit
-  6. Top-Level Integration & Simulation
+- ✅ Instruction Fetch (IF) stage
+- ✅ Instruction Decode (ID) stage
+- ✅ Register File with:
+  - Combinational reads
+  - Clocked writes on rising edge
+- ✅ Instruction memory initialization from file
+- ✅ Support for ALU-type (R-type), I-type instructions
+- ❌ Branch/Jump instructions (in progress or deferred)

 ## Project Structure
 ```